NMC Review of Post-Registration Standards

 This is a once-in-a-generation opportunity to influence the future of nursing care in the community in the United Kingdom.
 The QNI believes it is vital that the nursing profession, working collectively, gets this right, and we want to help the NMC to get it right for the nursing profession and for the communities served.

-The consultation also affects the registrable qualification of Specialist Community Public Health Nurse (SCPHN) with annotations of Health Visiting, Occupational Health Nursing and School Nursing.
+The review also affects the registrable qualification of Specialist Community Public Health Nurse (SCPHN) with annotations of Health Visiting, Occupational Health Nursing and School Nursing.
 These do have field-specific and core standards of proficiency under the new proposals, unlike the SPQs.

-Social Media Campaign Assets and Template Letters
+Social Media Campaign Assets

 Please download the social media assets below and share them to help spread the message.
 Please use the hashtag: #SpecificStandards as part of our campaign.